 The A1 NPP was connected to the power distribution network in December 1972.
-After an operational accident in January 1976 the operation was restored, after another operational accident in February 1977 technical, economical and safety analyses were conducted and on the basis of their results, in 1979 the government decided by its Resolution No. 135/79 that the operation of NPP A1 would not be restored.
+After an operational accident in January 1976 (first accident) the operation was restored, after another operational accident in February 1977 technical, economical and safety analyses were conducted and on the basis of their results, in 1979 the Government with its Resolution No. 135/79 decided not to continue in operation of NPP A1.